-Why Set an Optimistic New Year’s Resolutions
+Why Set an Optimistic New Year’s Resolutions?

-UPSC aspirants must set resolutions in accordance with what they want to achieve in 2021.
+UPSC aspirants must set resolutions in accordance with what they want to achieve in 2022.
 This must be in the direction of academic success.
 The goals must be directed towards the upcoming IAS exam.
 No success comes without a firm resolution and a will to truly succeed.

 The IAS goal that aspirants set must be optimistic and realistic.
 An optimistic IAS goal guarantees positive results.
-It is in line with reinforcing positive energy and thus channelling for the better in 2021.
+It is in line with reinforcing positive energy and thus channelling for the better in 2022.

-Some Goals that UPSC Aspirants must Set
+Some Goals that UPSC Aspirants Must Set

 Following the UPSC prelims that took place in 2020, it is obvious that students have a brief idea of how they have fared in their exams.

 Keeping in mind their IAS exam prelim results they must plan their new goals accordingly.
 Some ways to do that is to examine their IAS prelim exams.
 The answer to their success lies in their IAS prelim exams.

 It is suggested that they write down their strengths as well as their weaknesses.
-Following which they must work to convert their weaknesses into strengths in 2021.
+Following which they must work to convert their weaknesses into strengths in 2022.

 This will help UPSC aspirants lay solid goals and come out victorious in their IAS exam.

-2021 Resolutions that Students giving the IAS Exam must Inculcate
+2022 Resolutions that Students giving the IAS Exam must Inculcate

 The mindset of the student is an important aspect that is overlooked.
 Very few crack this exam, those that do have the right mindset.
-They must enter 2021 to give the IAS exam with the right mindset.
-Some resolutions that you must have in 2021 are-
+They must enter 2022 to give the IAS exam with the right mindset.
+Some resolutions that you must have in 2022 are-